mrocklin/blog/_posts/work/2018-12-30-cupy-dask-experiment.md

     [dask-jobqueue](https://jobqueue.dask.org), to make this easier for
     non-experts who want to use a cluster of multi-GPU resources.

-5. Expense
+5.  **Expense**

     The machine I ran this on is expensive.
-Well, it's nowhere close to as expensive to own and operate as a traditional cluster that you would need for these kinds of results, but it's still well beyond the price point of a hobbyist.
+Well, it's nowhere close to as expensive to own and operate as a traditional cluster that you would need for these kinds of results, but it's still well beyond the price point of a hobbyist or student.

     It would be useful to run this on a more budget system to get a sense of the tradeoffs on more reasonably priced systems.
+I should probably also learn more about provisioning GPUs on the cloud.

 ### Come help!